 And that’s just a brief glimpse into your contact center data opportunities.

-By leveraging all of this data in new and innovative ways, you can create new revenue-generating streams.
+By leveraging this data in new and innovative ways, you can create new revenue-generating streams.
 Businesses can tap into the potential of enterprise data and monetize it to create new opportunities worth millions.
-In fact, according to Allied Market Research, by the year 2023, the global data marketization market will reach a value of $370,969 million.
+In fact, according to Allied Market Research, by 2023, the global data marketization market will reach a value of $370,969 million.

 So how does data monetization work?

-Better business intelligence through the application of analytics has all opened up new economic benefits.
+Better business intelligence through analytics has all opened up new economic benefits.
 And the possibilities are continually growing as technology advances and data becomes pivotal to brand longevity.

 All data has value; it mostly knows what to do with it (and how to analyze it).
 To develop a strategy and realize the full potential of data monetization, you need to assess your enterprise call center data.
 Here are some questions to get started: